ucdavis-bioinformatics-training/2021-June-Introduction-to-the-Command-Line-for-Bioinformatics/base/windows_and_mac.md

 Setting up a Mac for Command-Line
 -----------------------------------

-A Mac is already set up for the command-line, but you will probably need to install homebrew and then use brew to install some other packages.
+A Mac is already set up for the command-line, but you will probably need to install "homebrew" and then use "brew" to install some other packages.
 So first [open a Terminal](https://www.wikihow.com/Open-a-Terminal-Window-in-Mac) and then go to the [homebrew page](https://brew.sh/) and follow the instructions.
 You basically need to copy and paste this line:

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"